 For a little peace of mind, you might want to wear extra layers or choose your darker workout clothes.
 It’ll be one less thing to worry about!

-If running still isn’t right for you, you could try yoga instead!
+If running isn’t what you fancy this month, there are many ways of looking after your body during your period, like yoga.
 Check out our advice for doing yoga when you’re menstruating.

 Tiredness can easily get the better of you during your period too.
 It’s important to listen to your body and take it easy when you need to, especially during your time of the month.